 - KRDN 2.4 Discuss the impact of health care policy and different health care delivery systems on food and nutrition services.

 - KRDN 2.5 Identify and describe the work of interprofessional teams and the roles of others with whom the registered dietitian nutritionist collaborates in the delivery of food and nutrition services.

-- KRDN 2.7 Demonstrate identification with the nutrition and dietetics profession through activities such as participation in professional organizations and defending a position on issues impacting the nutrition and dietetics profession.
+- KRDN 2.9 Defend a position on issues impacting the nutrition and dietetics profession.

 - KRDN 3.2 Develop an educational session or program/educational strategy for a target population.

 - KRDN 3.3 Demonstrate counseling and education methods to facilitate behavior change and enhance wellness for diverse individuals and groups.

 - KRDN 3.4 Practice routine health screening assessments, including measuring blood pressure and conducting waived point-of-care laboratory testing (such as blood glucose or cholesterol).